codefellows-seattle-javascript-401d18/07-cowsay-http/README.md

 * `README.md`

 #### Feature Tasks
+* documentation:
+  - Brief description of you app
+  - How to install / get started with your app
+  - How to interact with the endpoints
+    - Sample requests and example responses
+    - _note: use a code block to show the HTTPie and response format_
 * create an HTTP Server using the NodeJS `http` module
 * create a *custom* body parsing module that is used for parsing the body of all **POST** and **PUT** requests
 * for **ALL** requests made to `/`, the server should respond with the following: